-If you are a U.S. citizen, you can get green cards (lawful permanent residence) for your parents as long as you are at least 21 years old.
-Parents are considered to be "immediate relatives" under the immigration laws, meaning there is no limit on the number of green cards given out in this category every year, and therefore no waiting list to slow down the application process.
+If you are a U.S. citizen, you can apply for green cards (lawful permanent residence) for your parents as long, as you are at least 21 years old.
+Parents are considered to be "immediate relatives" under U.S. immigration laws.
+That's good, because it means there is no annual limit on the number of green cards given out in this category, and therefore no waiting list (when demand exceeds supply) can develop and slow down the application process.

-One important consideration, however, is that you'll need to show sufficient income or assets to support, or sponsor, your parents at 125% of the U.S. poverty guidelines (as well as supporting your own family).
+One important consideration with regard to petitioning for parents is that you'll need to show sufficient income or assets to support, or sponsor, them at an amount that's at least 125% of the U.S. poverty guidelines (as well as supporting your own family).
 This is intended to make sure they aren't inadmissible as likely "public charges," or people likely to receive need-based government assistance.
 To see the current poverty guidelines levels, see Form I-864P.

 In addition, it's important to realize that your parents can be denied green cards if they are inadmissible on other grounds, such as having a record of criminal convictions or immigration violations, or carrying a disease that presents a public health risk, or having a dangerous physical or mental disorder.

-The process to get a green card in the U.S. is called "adjustment of status."
-You wouldn't even have to wait for the Form I-130 to be approved, but could submit it concurrently with the Application to Register Permanent Residence of Adjust Status, or Form I-485.
-(If you have already gotten their I-130 approved, simply submit the approval notice, also called Form I-797 along with the adjustment of status packet.)
+If they are adjustment-of-status eligible, you wouldn't even have to wait for the Form I-130 to be approved, but could submit it concurrently with the Application to Register Permanent Residence of Adjust Status, or Form I-485.
+(If you have already gotten their I-130 approved, simply submit the approval notice, also called Form I-797, along with the adjustment of status packet.)

 Many people hope that obtaining green cards for their parents will facilitate easy travel and long visits.
 Unfortunately, this strategy doesn't fit with U.S. immigration laws, which require that green card holders make their permanent home in the United States.